 Common Skin Rashes in Babies and Toddlers

 Milia is one of the typical baby rashes in newborns and is caused by the blockage of the oil glands.
-Milia manifests itself with small white spots on the babies' face and baby rashes on the face and neck.
+Milia manifests itself with small white spots on the baby's face and baby rashes on the face and neck.
 They are most commonly found on the nose.
 Oil glands become blocked, and this results in the pores being blocked.
-This skin condition tends to remedy itself by the time the baby turns one month old.
+This skin condition tends to remedy itself when the baby turns one month old.

 2. Erythema toxicum